Stephentao-30/Human-Activity-Recognition-Using-Smartphones/README.md

    - Unzip it in your R working directory.

 2. **Run the Script**:
-   - Open the `CourseProject.R` script in RStudio or your preferred R environment.
+   - Open the `run_analysis.R` script in RStudio or your preferred R environment.
    - Run the script by sourcing it or executing it line by line.

 3. **Output**: